Madure railway station

 Madure railway station is a train station on the Konkan Railway.
 It is at a distance of 373.500 km down from origin.
 The preceding station on the line is Sawantwadi Road railway station and the next station is Pernem railway station.
-This station is the last Konkan Railway station in Maharashtra.
+This station serves the village of Madura and also it is the last Konkan Railway station in Maharashtra.

 The station offers free Wi-Fi.